ultiledger/go-ultiledger/README.md

 ## Executables

-There are other helpful command binaries alongwith the main `ult`.
+There are other helpful command binaries besides the main `ult`:

 |    Command    | Description |
 | :-----------: | ----------- |